igeligel/skadisteam/readme.md

 | ------- | ------------ | --------- |
 | -/- | -/- | -/- |

+## Examples
+I would be really happy for examples using the api parts.
+Just create a pull request with the example project and i will add it to the example directory.

+Existing Examples:
+- WIP

 ## Packages Development - Steam specific